stjordanis/terra-docs-old/docs/dev-spec-market.md

 As mentioned in the protocol, the price stability of TerraSDR's peg to the SDR is achieved through Terra<>Luna arbitrage activity against the protocol's algorithmic market-maker which expands and contracts Terra supply to maintain the peg.

-A user may swap SDT \(TerraSDR\), UST \(TerraUSD\), or any other Terra currency for Luna at the exchange rate registered with the oracle, and the protocol will charge a minimum spread of 2% taken as the network's swap fee against front-running.

-For example, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT, 10,000.
-Factoring in the spread, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).

 ## Swap Fees

 Since Terra's price feed is derived from validator oracles, there is necessarily a delay between the on-chain reported price and the actual realtime price.

 This difference is on the order of about 1 minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
 However an attacker could take advantage of this lag and extract value out of the network through a front-running attack.

-To defend against this, the Market module enforces the following swap fees:
+To defend against this, the Market module enforces the following swap fees

-- a Tobin Tax (set at [0.25%](#tobintax)) for spot-converting Terra<>Terra swaps
+- a __Tobin Tax__ (set at [0.25%](#tobintax)) for spot-converting Terra<>Terra swaps

+	To illustrate, assume that oracle reports that the Luna<>SDT exchange rate is 10, and for Luna<>KRT, 10,000.
+Sending in 1 SDT will get you 0.1 Luna, which is 1000 KRT.
+After applying the Tobin Tax, you'll end up with 975 KRT (0.25% of 1000 is 25), a better rate than could get in any forex market.

-- a minimum spread (set at [2%](#minspread)) for Terra<>Luna swaps
+- a __minimum spread__ (set at [2%](#minspread)) for Terra<>Luna swaps

+	Using the same exchange rates above, swapping 1 SDT will return 980 KRT worth of Luna (2% of 1000 is 20, taken as the swap fee).
+In the other direction, 1 Luna would give you 9.8 SDT (2% of 10 = 0.2), or 9800 KRT (2% of 10,000 = 200).

 ## Constant Product Market-Maker